noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 These three structs abstract-away many of Aztec's protocol complexities, by providing intuitive methods to modify notes in the utxo tree in a privacy-preserving way.

 :::info
-Note that an app can also choose to emit data via unencrypted log, or to define a note whose data is easy to figure out, then the information is technically not private and could be visible to anyone.
+An app can also choose to emit data via unencrypted log, or to define a note whose data is easy to figure out, then the information is technically not private and could be visible to anyone.
 :::

 ### Notes